KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     -   **Pod Affinity** answers: "*Which other pods should this pod run near?*" (e.g., "Run this web server pod on the same node as the redis cache pod for low latency").
     -   **Pod Anti-Affinity** answers: "*Which other pods should this pod stay away from?*" (e.g., "Ensure that replicas of my database pod run on different nodes for high availability").

+### Kubernetes Networking Model - The Fundamentals

+Before diving into Services, it's crucial to understand the basic networking rules Kubernetes enforces.
+These principles ensure that applications can be ported from VMs to containers without modification.

+-   **IP-per-Pod**: Every Pod gets its own unique IP address within the cluster.
+This is the core principle.
+-   **Flat Network (No NAT)**: All Pods can communicate with all other Pods on any node **without** Network Address Translation (NAT).
+A Pod on one node can directly reach a Pod on another node using its IP address.
+-   **Node-to-Pod Communication**: All nodes can communicate with all Pods on them (and vice-versa) without NAT.

 ### Service

 Pods are frequently created and destroyed, causing their IP addresses to change.
 A Service provides a stable, virtual IP address (ClusterIP) and a consistent DNS name, ensuring reliable access to the application even as individual Pods come and go.